Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Geometry of translation surfaces in TEXT

 Now, since $g$ is the solution of \eqref{eq_conf_teo_sol_1_anal_1}, define $h(t) = g(-t)$.
-Thus $ h'(t) = -g'(-t)$ and $h''(t) = g''(-t) $.
+Thus, $ h'(t) = -g'(-t)$ and $h''(t) = g''(-t) $.
 Also, we have

-Also, $h$ satisfies the initial conditions \eqref{eqcondinic_conf_sol}.
+In addition, $h$ satisfies the initial conditions \eqref{eqcondinic_conf_sol}.
 Therefore, by the theorem of existence and uniqueness of ODE solutions, we conclude that $ g(t) = g(-t) $, so $ g $ is symmetric with respect to the $ z $-axis.
-Hence, $ g $ is defined on an interval of the form $ (-r, r)$.
+Hence, $ g $ is defined in an interval of the form $ (-r, r)$.
 Since $ g $ is a positive function and satisfies $ g''(t) < 0 $, it follows that $g$ is concave.
-By symmetry, $ g $ attains a unique maximum at $ t = 0 $.
-Now, since $g$ is descending in $(0,r)$, it follows from the Theorem \ref{teolimitedo} that
+By symmetry, $ g $ achieves a unique maximum at $ t = 0 $.
+Now, since $g$ is decreasing in $(0,r)$, it follows from Theorem \ref{teolimitedo} that

 Similarly, we have

 \end{proof}